 In the event of rain, ice, or other precipitation, you should slow down and keep your distance from other vehicles.
-Many road surfaces become very slippery when the oil and dust on the road is wet.
+Many road surfaces become very slippery when the oil and dust on the road are wet.
 Slippery roads mean less traction and longer braking times, so allow extra stopping time between vehicles.
 Note that Florida law requires that headlights must be operating if a vehicle’s wipers are in use.
 Watch out for traffic signals that are not functioning.
 Use the right edge of the road or painted lines to help you stay in your lane.
 Do not drive through flooded areas.
 Roads may be washed out, or there may be debris or even power lines beneath the water.

 Particularly in Florida, drivers should be aware of high temperatures, sun glare, and high winds.
 Winds are especially dangerous in open spaces such as bridges and highway overpasses.

 According to the National Highway Traffic Safety Administration (NHTSA), bad judgment or driver errors cause most traffic accidents.
 Examples include tailgating, failure to yield, failure to obey traffic signs or signals, and other conscious or unconscious errors in judgment that result in a motor vehicle accident.

 Even though many technological advances are designed to improve vehicle safety, far too many car accidents still occur.
 The causes of car accidents are varied, but knowing the most common causes of accidents can help us prevent them.
 The consequences of a common collision are often serious injuries or even death.

 If you were in a car accident and someone else is at fault, you may need the help of an experienced car accident attorney.
 Contact An attorney and they will evaluate your case, advise you of your legal options, and can help guide you through the process.